tcrensink/mcp_demo/Readme.md

-This repo contains a very simple exploration of MCP, including the high-level architecture of MCP as well as a short working example.
+This repo contains a simple working example of MCP intended for study only.

 # What is MCP?